 I am excited to share these cute worksheets that I made recently.
 I hope you and your little ones love them too!
 Noticing the weather each day might seem simple, but for kids it’s a great start to understanding the bigger picture of how our planet works.
 One of my favorite things to do when my daughter was little was to go on trail walks and see all of the new and interesting things that caught her eye – sticks, bugs, rocks, leaves.
 I loved collecting treasures with her and talking about our finds, and adding them to a nature journal that we kept together.
 By observing clouds, rain, or sunny skies, kids start to see how these elements interact the environment around them and with the seasons.
 This fosters not only a deeper connection to nature but also valuable skills like observation, critical thinking, and attention to detail.
+These activities also help children practice daily observation, pattern recognition, and expand their science vocabulary.

 Each page of this free weather tracking printable is set up to record a week, month, or year of weather with fun images that make it easy for even very young children to observe the natural world around them.
 Feel free to use at home, as part of your homeschooling curriculum, or in your classroom!
+These tracking pages also pair well with bullet journaling.

 Questions to Spark Curiosity